jpaquim/psycle/cpsycle/readme.txt

 Linux

-A very basic port has now been done to let cpsycle run on a linux platform.
+A basic port has now been done to let cpsycle run on a linux platform.
-It is very unstable, images arent supported and some native components available under win32 aren't yet emulated.
-If you like to compile and test it still, install the base compiler system and other needed dev libaries of x11, xft and asound2.
+It is experimental and images arent supported and some native components available under win32 aren't yet emulated.
+If you like to compile and test it still, install the base compiler system and needed dev libaries of x11, xft and asound2 and others.

-In cpsycle/host run make.
-This will execute the makefile of the submodules In cpsycle/plugins run make to build the psycle plugins.
-In cpsycle/host/src you find psycle that you can start with ./psycle
+In cpsycle run
+    make
+    make all        Executes the makefiles of the host and plugins submodules make host       Executes the makefiles of the host make plugins    Executes the makefiles of the plugins.
+The plugins are build in cpsycle/plugins/build.
+If the host was build, in cpsycle start the host with ./psycle

+To clean call
+    make clean          cleans all (host and plugins) make clean-host     cleans only the host
+    make clean-plugins  cleans only the plugins

 Installation